Hnfull/Intensio-Obfuscator/intensio/test/python/onefile/advanced/output/README.md

-# Ouput test one files
+# Output test one file